 On Tuesday afternoon, SpaceX founder Elon Musk unveiled his company’s detailed plans for transporting people to Mars and establishing a human settlement on the red planet by 2022.
 In an effort to protect humanity from certain doom, the tech billionaire unveiled his ambitious plans to colonize Mars within the next decade during a keynote talk… View Article

 A well-preserved 2,000-year-old skeleton was recently uncovered at the famous Antikythera shipwreck site in the Mediterranean waters off the coast of Greece.
 Researchers hope the discovery will shed light on what caused the ancient vessel to sink off the jagged coastline, as well as possibly providing the first DNA evidence recovered from a first century B.C. shipwreck victim….
 View Article

-Just as scientists declared 2016 to be the hottest year on record, scientists at Stanford University revealed they have invented a fabric inspired by kitchen plastic wrap that actively cools your body temperature if woven into the clothing.
-The new fabric — a form of polyethylene derived from plant material — and its futuristic cooling properties were… View Article
+Just as scientists declared 2016 to be , scientists at Stanford University revealed they have invented a fabric inspired by kitchen plastic wrap that actively cools your body temperature if woven into the clothing.
+The new fabric — a form of polyethylene derived from plant material — and its futuristic cooling properties were described last week in… View Article

 New research reveals that the sugar industry funded studies in the early 1960s that downplayed sugar’s critical role in heart disease, while instead placing the blame on fats.
 This is the latest example of food and beverage makers attempting to shape public understanding of nutrition, with this recent revelation proving that a dangerous and erroneous cornerstone of… View Article